 All in all, traveling through gun free zones with body armor in your backpack or carry on luggage provides an incredible peace of mind.
 Recently while traveling, having a backpack panelin my Vertx Ready Pack gave me reassurance that I had access to protection.
 Our bag and armor bundles allow you to travel discreetly with concealed ballistic protection.

 I felt empowered traveling with armor, knowing I have the highest form of protection strapped to my back.
 At Premier, our mission is to share this feeling of security with others, it’s ultimately your right to protect yourself.
-We hope you have safe travels, and happy holidays!
+We hope you have safe travels!

 Comments will be approved before showing up.